SITE PARTNER: lexus of brisbane is valued partner of Must Do Brisbane

 Brisbane

-Built in 1929 to the design of Richard Gailey Jnr and Charles Hollinshed (designer of the Melbourne Regent) it was one of four opulent Regent theatres constructed in Australia in the grand Hollywood style of the time.
+Built in 1929 to the design of Richard Gailey Jnr and Charles Hollinshed (designer of the Melbourne Regent), Brisbane's Regent Theatre was one of four opulent Regent theatres constructed in Australia in the grand Hollywood style of the time.

 Its site had been acquired by one of the doomed Mayne children, William, in 1892 and after his death, passed onto his brother James and sister Mary.